justPerson787/Interactive-Dictionary/README.md

 To start application run app1.py file in your command line.

-The program has been created by following Udemy course https://www.udemy.com/the-python-mega-course.
+The program has been created with the help of the Udemy course https://www.udemy.com/the-python-mega-course.